rushvora/PTCGPRerollManager/README.md

 You can upload it on a server easily, I personnaly use discloud and it should work great once set up

-Now place the repo in your project folder and edit config.json
+Now place the repo in your project folder if you haven't alrdy done it and edit config.json

 - *token* is you Discord App token
 - *guildID* is your Server ID